-There are no set guidelines for how you should fill up your Christmas Eve box.
+There are no set guidelines for how you should fill up your xmas eve box.

-Some families prefer to prepare a single Christmas Eve package containing everything they want to share with the rest of the family.
+Some families prefer to prepare a single Christmas Eve package containing everything they want to share with the rest of the family which is always a cute idea.
 Others prepare a box for each member of the family, with more individualized presents.

 You also have a lot of flexibility in terms of the shape of your Christmas Eve box – it doesn’t have to be a box!
-It might be a crate, a hinged box in the manner of a treasure chest, a bag, or a gift box.
+It might be a crate, a hinged box in the manner of a treasure chest, a bag, or a gift box as some excellent choices.

 Christmas Eve boxes are a wonderful, one-of-a-kind tradition to start.
 It might be difficult for many young children to wait until Christmas to unwrap their toys.

 Having one box to open the night before allows children to fulfill their urge to unwrap presents without having to do it all at once on Christmas morning.
 This is also an excellent chance to distribute unique things such as Christmas pajamas.

 But you might be wondering if doing this ritual with a newborn is truly worth the effort.
 Don’t worry, I felt the same way about my son’s first Christmas.

 True, your kid may not be overly interested or enthusiastic about his or her first Christmas, especially if he or she is very young.
 However, doing everything you can to involve them in the celebrations is completely acceptable.